MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-hack-exposes-controversial-conduct-within-mod-team.md

 From what we've managed to piece together, Stellar was not the person who hacked into the account, but they did use the compromised account to send levels to get rated.

 Another player, Geomaniac, also had their account banned.
 Geomaniac claims that [they never sent any levels](https://x.com/geomaniac_/status/2011963720990372328), but there's sources that contradict this.
 Either way, Geomaniac's involvement is believed to be very small, if any.

+It is unclear if the actual hackers were ever banned.

 # Community Reaction